KevalPatel6/Jeopardy/README.md

-# Project-1
-This is a repository for Project 1.
-# <Project-Jeopardy>
+# Jeopardy-Quiz-Game
 ## Description

-Welcome to the Quiz Game Application!
-This application allows users to play a trivia quiz game by selecting categories and answering questions to earn points.
+Welcome to the Jeopardy Quiz Game Application!
+This application allows users to play a Jeopardy-based trivia quiz game by selecting categories and answering questions to earn points.
 The game fetches random categories and questions from the [jservice.io](https://jservice.io/) API and provides an interactive webpage for users to play.

 ## Features